HelmholtzAI-Consultants-Munich/Prompt-Engineering-LLMs-Course/writing/2_Rewrite_Text.md

 ## Exercise: Enhance and Rewrite a Poorly Written Text

 The following text is a deliberately poorly written mini article.
-Use Blablador to improve the text (structure, clarity, language, tone, etc.).
+Use ChatGPT to improve the text (structure, clarity, language, tone, etc.).
 Adapt it to suit your typical writing style, e.g., research paper, blog post, etc.

 Bonus: write a tweet about it!